 Day 04: Persian Empire Palaces, Tomb of a Poet & Rich Iranian Gastronomy in Shiraz

 Probably one of the main reasons many people travel to Iran is to visit Persepolis and learn about the Persian Empire.
 This is what you will do first and continue to see their fantastic tombs.

 You go back to Shiraz to witness how Iranians love their poets in the tomb of Hafez where you would also try the local specialty of Shirazi people, Faloodeh.
-Later in the afternoon, you’re invited to a local family’s home to learn about Iranians cuisine and have a home-made dinner.
+Later in the afternoon, you’re invited to a local family’s home to learn about Iranian cuisine and have a homemade dinner.

-At the end of the day, you will visit a breathtaking shrine to learn more about Shiites mourning rituals and eye-catching architecture of such places of worship in Iran.
+At the end of the day, you will visit a breathtaking shrine to learn more about Shiite mourning rituals and the eye-catching architecture of such places of worship in Iran.

 Tonight you will have the opportunity to stay in a traditional accommodation in Saadat Shahr.

-Today, you see various landscapes of low deserts and high mountains, pistachio trees and well as vernacular architecture to survive in the desert.
-You cross flatlands to get to the desert town of Abarkouh to see the oldest tree of the world, a Cypress tree.
+Today, you see various landscapes of low deserts and high mountains, pistachio trees, as well as vernacular architecture to survive in the desert.
+You cross flatlands to get to the desert town of Abarkouh to see the oldest tree in the world, a Cypress tree.
 You also notice different architecture like an icehouse, windcatchers, houses with cupolas, water reservoirs, etc.

 Then, after refreshing a bit, you watch an ancient traditional storytelling ritual performed for you.
 You leave this town to go toward Mehriz where the ancient underground water supplement system called Qanat is still in use.
 You see how it works and you learn about it.

 Tonight you stay in Yazd, a city inscribed in UNESCO because of its unique architecture and desert identity

 Day 08: Towers of Silence, Henna Making, Sightseeing, Persian Garden and Persian Night in Yazd